fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 God had ordered Adam to build the Kaaba after his fall from the Garden of Eden.
 However, years had passed, the Kaaba was heavily damaged in the long course of time and was almost demolished.
 Therefore, God showed Ibrahim where the Kaaba was and ordered him and his son Ismail to build it once again.
-The Kaaba was in the same region Ibrahim left Hajar and Ismail, that is, Mecca.The prophet Ibrahim (PBUH) received an order from Allah Almighty to rebuild this holy structure and immediately set to work with his son Ismael.
+The Kaaba was in the same region Ibrahim left Hajar and Ismail, that is, Mecca.
+The prophet Ibrahim ﷺ   received an order from Allah Almighty to rebuild this holy structure and immediately set to work with his son Ismael.

 There are many versions of the construction of the Kaaba that differ in fairly significant ways, although all have Ibrahim build or cleanse the Kaaba and then immediately after, or at an unknown time, God called Ibrahim to establish the Hajj, or pilgrimage.
 These narratives differ in when these events occurred, if and how there was supernatural involvement, the inclusion or omission of the Black Stone, and whether Ismail assisted his father.
 Of those that say Ismail took part in the construction, most describe Ibrahim visited Ismail a third time in Mecca, during which they raised the Kaaba.
 Some say Ismail looked for a final stone, but Ibrahim did not accept the one he brought back.
 Instead an angel had brought the Black Stone, which Ibrahim put into place.
 Ismail was left at the Kaaba, in charge of its care and to teach others about the Hajj.
 The starting of the Hajj has many versions, and some scholars believe this reflects the late association of Ibrahim with the Hajj after Islam had developed to help remove its connection to early pagan rituals.

 Adam's altar and the stone were said to have been lost during Noah's Flood and forgotten.
 Ibrahim (Abraham) was said to have later found the Black Stone at the original site of Adam's altar when the angel Jibrail revealed it to him.
 Ibrahim ordered his son Ismael to build a new temple, the Kaaba, into which the stone was to be embedded.

-    وَعَهِدْنَا إِلَىٰ إِبْرَاهِيمَ وَإِسْمَاعِيلَ أَنْ طَهِّرَا بَيْتِيَ

     And [mention] when We made the House a place of return for the people and [a place of] security.
 And take, [O believers], from the standing place of Abraham a place of prayer.
 And We charged Abraham and Ishmael, [saying], "Purify My House for those who perform Tawaf and those who are staying [there] for worship and those who bow and prostrate [in prayer].
     Quran 2:125

 Then when the time for building the Ka'bah came, during one of Ibrahim's subsequent visits from Sham (Syria and Palestine) to Makkah and his family, he said to his son Isma'il: "O Isma'il!
 Allah has given me an order."
 Isma'il said: "Do what your Lord has ordered you to do."
 Ibrahim asked: "Will you help me?"
 Isma'il said: "I will help you."
 Ibrahim said: "Allah has ordered me to build a house here," pointing to a hillock higher than the land surrounding it.
-The Prophet (pbuh) added: "Then they raised the foundations of the House (i.e., the Ka'bah).
+The Prophet ﷺ   added: "Then they raised the foundations of the House (i.e., the Ka'bah).
 Isma'il brought the stones and Ibrahim was building, and when the walls became high, Isma'il brought this stone and put it for Ibrahim who stood over it and carried on building, while Isma'il was handing him the stones, and both of them were praying to Allah to accept their service.

-      وَإِذْ يَرْفَعُ إِبْرَاهِيمُ الْقَوَاعِدَ مِنَ الْبَيْتِ وَإِسْمَاعِيلُ
     And [mention] when Abraham was raising the foundations of the House and [with him] Ishmael, [saying], "Our Lord, accept [this] from us.
 Indeed You are the Hearing, the Knowing.
     Quran 2:127

 The stone over which Ibrahim stood and built is called maqam Ibrahim (Ibrahim's station).
 It is still in existence today and is revered by all Muslims.
 Even some religious rituals are directly associated with it.
 Just like Prophet Adam, Ibrahim, too, is said to have built the Ka'bah using building materials from five special earthly mounts: Hira', Tur Sina', Tur Zayta', Jabal Lubnan and al-Judiyy.
-For the foundations, he used only materials from Hira' (or the Nur hill), where Prophet Muhammad (pbuh) received his first revelation.
+For the foundations, he used only materials from Hira' (or the Nur hill), where Prophet Muhammad ﷺ   received his first revelation.

 If the last account entails any symbolic significance, then it will be with respect to the notion that it was emblematically appropriate to use materials for the Ka'bah groundwork or foundations from a hill where the final prophethood contact between the heavens and the earth was made, and where Prophet Muhammad's mission officially commenced.
 Such was an occurrence that, as a matter of fact, signified the climax of Ibrahim's own mission and efforts, because he besought God to make happen that which indeed many centuries later started to happen on the Hira' (Nur) hill in the Hira' cave.
-It therefore was not by chance that in the course of constructing the Ka'bah Ibrahim prayed to God about Muhammad (pbuh) and about the substance of his forthcoming mission.
+It therefore was not by chance that in the course of constructing the Ka'bah Ibrahim prayed to God about Muhammad ﷺ   and about the substance of his forthcoming mission.

 Having completed to build Kaba, they opened their hands in supplication to Allah Almighty and prayed: